dewhurstwill/lm-logs-fluentd/README.md

 # lm-logs-fluentd (beta)
 This output plugin sends Fluentd records to the configured LogicMonitor account.

 ## Prerequisites

-Install with gem:       `gem install lm-logs-fluentd` For deb packages:       `td-agent-gem install lm-logs-fluentd`
+Install with gem:           `gem install lm-logs-fluentd` Install with td-agent:      `td-agent-gem install lm-logs-fluentd`

-Alternative: Add `out_lm.rb` to your Fluentd plugins directory.

 ## Configure the output plugin